Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Related Work

 \paragraph{Approximate techniques} In order to cope with the inherent complexity of the problem of computing optimal alignments, several authors have proposed algorithms to compute approximate alignments.
-We review the main approaches below. \emph{Sequential alignments} \cite{Boudewijn17} is one such approximate approach.
-This approach implements an incremental method to calculate alignments.
+We review the main approaches next. \emph{Sequential alignments} \cite{Boudewijn17} is an approximate approach that implements an incremental method to calculate alignments.
 It uses an ILP program to find the cheapest edit operations for a fixed number of steps (e.g.\ three events) taking into account an estimate of the cost of the remaining alignment.
 The approach then recursively extends the found solution with another fixed number of steps until a full alignment is computed.
-We do not use this approach as a baseline in our empirical evaluation since its core idea was used in the extended marking equation alignment approach presented in \cite{BVD-Alignment}, which derives optimal alignments and exhibits better performance than Sequential Alignments.
+This approach is not considered as a baseline in our empirical evaluation since its core idea was used in the extended marking equation alignment approach in~\cite{BVD-Alignment}, which derives optimal alignments and exhibits better performance than sequential alignments.
 In other words, \cite{BVD-Alignment} subsumes \cite{Boudewijn17}.

-Another approximate alignment approach, namely \emph{Alignments of Large Instances} or ALI~\cite{ALI_TOSEM}, finds an initial candidate alignment using a replay technique and improves it using a local search algorithm until no further improvements can be found.
+\emph{Alignments of Large Instances} or ALI~\cite{ALI_TOSEM} is another approximate alignment approach.
+It starts by finding an initial candidate alignment using a replay technique and then improves it using a local search algorithm until no further improvements can be found.
 This approach has shown promising results in terms of scalability when compared to the exact trace alignment approaches presented in~\cite{AdriansyahDA11, Adriansyah14, BVD-Alignment}.
 Accordingly, we use this technique as a further baseline in our evaluation.

 Another approach is the \emph{evolutionary approximate alignments}~\cite{EvolutionaryAllOptimal}.
 It encodes the computation of alignments as a genetic algorithm.
 Tailored crossover and mutation operators are applied to an initial population of model mismatches to derive a set of alignments for each trace.
 In this article, we focus on computing one alignment per trace (not all possible alignments) and thus we do not consider approaches like \cite{EvolutionaryAllOptimal} as baselines in our evaluation.
 Approaches that compute all-optimal alignments are slower than those that compute a single optimal alignment per trace, and hence the comparison would be unfair.